Brenorp/LogisticRegressionDiabetesClassifier/README.md

 # LogisticRegressionDiabetesClassifier
 Logistic Regression model implemented from scratch for practicing.
-This was made into a small paper for numerical methods class at uni.
+This was made into a small paper for numerical methods class at university.